 Moderate anxiety symptoms often improve within 30 minutes after taking l-theanine and the effects can last up 10 hours.

 While you can get l-theanine from drinking tea, it’s not practical to rely on tea alone to reduce anxiety.

 A typical supplemental dose for anxiety would be 200-400 mg, while a cup of tea contains only 25 mg.

 It’s recently been discovered that many traditional relaxing herbs work, in part, by increasing GABA.

 These herbal remedies have been used for centuries as both sleep aids and to bring about a state of relaxation.

-But of all the natural relaxing herbs, two are specifically helpful for anxiety.
+But of all the naturally relaxing herbs, two are standouts for anxiety.

 Kava (Piper methysticum) is a traditional relaxing tea that’s been an important part of South Pacific culture for thousands of years.